 Talking about "Tone-woods" is inevitable when it comes to musical instruments, but what really is a tone-wood?

 In a nut-shell, it's wood that is specifically selected for Instrument making.
-When we refer to the guitar-making world, the reality is that historically, a few timber species were first selected for various reasons but primarily for their mechanical and acoustic qualities, appearances and more or less their ease to work with.
-Availability was of the least concern since only a small amount of material is required to build a stringed instrument and at the time resources were in abundance however expensive.
-At a time when instruments were made by hand only it was a sensitive and reasonable approach to refine the selection to the very best that nature had to offer since the sheer amount of effort it took to produce any instrument, there was no intention to make anything cheap or easy.
+When we refer to the guitar-making world, the reality is that historically, a few timber species were first selected primarily for their mechanical and acoustic qualities, appearances and their workability.
+Availability was of the least concern since only a small amount of material is required to build a stringed instrument and at the time resources were in relative abundance however expensive.
+At a time when instruments were made by hand only with a limited demand, it was a sensitive and reasonable approach to refine the selection to the very best that nature had to offer since the sheer amount of effort it took to produce any instrument, there was no intention to make anything cheap or shortsighted.
 Most instrument were destined to have a busy life and needed to be as good as they could be.
 Masterpieces had to be as much of a work of art as a performance tool.
-In short species like Ebony, Rosewood, Mahogany, Maple or Cedar just to name a few, quickly became the primary choice for instrument makers because they had the best overall qualities.
+In short, species like Gabon Ebony, Brazilian Rosewood, Honduran Mahogany, European Maple or Spanish Cedar just to name a few, quickly became the primary choice for instrument makers because they had the best overall qualities.

-For an electric guitar, the amount of tone generated by the wood is somewhat even harder to perceive compared to an acoustic instrument.
-It certainly has its impact but the sound that most people hear will come from the pickups once amplified.
-Nevertheless, the choice of timber remain an important point of focus for electric guitars as it still carries many important roles.
+For an electric guitar, the amount of tone generated by the wood is somewhat even harder to perceive compared to an acoustic instrument to the common player.
+It certainly has its impact and will also play an important role in ergonomics and tonal dynamic but the sound that most people will hear come from the pickups once amplified.
+Nevertheless, the choice of timber remain an important point of focus for solid and hollow-body electric guitars as it still carries many important roles.
 From a players' perspective, the weight-balance, the feel of the neck, the resonance and the looks all account for the playing experience.

 So what timber do we use at Weave Guitar Co.?